 - Alvernia was one of only four institutions in Pennsylvania and one of 43 nationally to earn the President’s Higher Education Interfaith Community Service Honor Roll

-Alvernia University is an equal opportunity employer committed to Franciscan values and where all employees share the responsibility for advancing diversity, equity and inclusion.
-This shows in the performance of their roles while demonstrating service orientation, respect for all, intellectual curiosity, solution and focus innovation, and mutual accountability.
+Alvernia University is an equal opportunity employer committed to Franciscan values.
+All employees share responsibility for advancing diversity, equity, and inclusion in the performance of their roles while demonstrating: service orientation, respect for all, intellectual curiosity, solution focus and innovation, and mutual accountability.
+Alvernia University strives to be a community supportive of diverse perspectives and identities and strongly encourages applications from women and minorities.

 To apply, please submit your resume, three professional references, and a completed Employment Application (use link below) to the Office of Human Resources either by mail (see physical address below) or email at firstname.lastname@example.org.